-Kimberly Starr TCF Facebook Loss to Suicide Group In Memory of my son Tom fore, but none of our previous "ouchies" can compare with the hurt we feel.
+Kimberly Starr TCF Facebook Loss to Suicide Group In Memory of my son Tom crushing."
+Sounds familiar?
+All of us have known hurts before, but none of our previous "ouchies" can compare with the hurt we feel.
 Nothing can touch the pain of burying a child.